Employment Law

 Proving Age Discrimination

-To prove discrimination, a plaintiff must show that they suffered an “adverse employment action”—a termination, demotion, layoff, furlough, etc.—because of their age.
+To prove discrimination, a plaintiff must show that they suffered an “adverse employment action”—a termination, demotion, layoff, furlough, etc.—and that their age was a “contributing factor” to the employer’s decision.

 A plaintiff can prove that the adverse employment action was “because of” age by pointing to circumstantial evidence of discrimination, including: